srfoster/ai-is-here/README.md

 TODO:

-  - MVP - be able to view users' past conversations with your bot
-    * On key page, link to conversations/botId/convoId
-      - See record (no chatting)
-    * This is currently wacked.
-Sends a request per bot id.
-Need the lambda to take an child key, and return all the child's conversations.
-Then on the client-side, we can filter it down to just the bots that the current access key owns (or seperate out the lists)
-       - Also, is this hard because we're using S3's path structure instead of
+  - The Big Polish!
+    - Bots
+      - creation is broken...
+      - Enter sends message
+    - Keys
+      - snackbar to confirm creation
+      - If I have 1m credits, it is very difficult to use the slider to give a small amount of credits.
+(Cap it at ____)
+      - Chrome bug: - Deleted items don't fully disappear
+    - Misc
+      - Hide or fix the textbook for the time being
+      - OutOfCredits is a bit ugly on the homepage
+        - Make it more of a "Welcome" "Please enter credits" feel
+      - Emails
+        - Can we prevent invites from going to spam?

+  - The Debt Payoff

   - Need a solution for mass-distributing access keys
     - Testing TODO:
       - Make sure you can't transfer more credits than you have
       - Make sure you can't take more credits than the child has

-  - Chrome bug:
-    - Deleted items don't fully disappear

   - SECURITY